 In April 2011, The Marine Mammal Center rescued Lapawi, a Guadalupe fur seal.
-Normally found around Guadalupe Island and the Channel Islands, rescuers knew something was wrong when they saw him on the mainland far from home.
+Normally found near Guadalupe Island, off the coast of Baja California, as well as around the Channel Islands in Southern California, Guadalupe fur seals are pelagic marine mammals and rarely come ashore.
+For this reason, rescuers knew something was wrong when they saw him on the mainland far from home.
 Covered in tar and oil, he was severely underweight and desperately needed our help.

-After 6 weeks of cleaning, medication, fish and rest at our specially-designed hospital, Lapawi went back to the wild - strong, healthy, and tar and oil free!
+After six weeks of cleaning, medication, fish and rest at our specially-designed hospital, Lapawi went back to the wild - strong, healthy, and free of tar and oil!

 Lapawi is just one of the hundreds of marine mammals we rescue and treat every year that are victims of human carelessness.
 Approximately 10% of our animal patients come to us because of human-caused injuries such as entanglements in trash, harassment on beaches, and even getting shot!